bessinnica/Loc-markdig-azuredocs-test/articles/active-directory/active-directory-saas-linkedinsalesnavigator-provisioning-tutorial.md

 ![LinkedIn Sales Navigator Provisioning](./media/active-directory-saas-linkedinsalesnavigator-provisioning-tutorial/linkedin_2.PNG)

-5)  Click **Generate token**.
-You should see your access token display under the **Access token** field.
+5)  Click <strong>Generate token</strong>.
+You should see your access token display under the
+<strong>Access token</strong> field.

 6)  Save your access token to your clipboard or computer before leaving the page.

-7) Next, sign in to the [Azure portal](https://portal.azure.com), and browse to the **Azure Active Directory > Enterprise Apps > All applications**  section.
+7) Next, sign in to the [Azure portal](https://portal.azure.com), and browse to the <strong>Azure Active Directory > Enterprise Apps > All applications</strong>  section.

 8) If you have already configured LinkedIn Sales Navigator for single sign-on, search for your instance of LinkedIn Sales Navigator using the search field.
-Otherwise, select **Add** and search for **LinkedIn Sales Navigator** in the application gallery.
+Otherwise, select <strong>Add</strong> and search for <strong>LinkedIn Sales Navigator</strong> in the application gallery.
 Select LinkedIn Sales Navigator from the search results, and add it to your list of applications.

-9)	Select your instance of LinkedIn Sales Navigator, then select the **Provisioning** tab.
+9)  Select your instance of LinkedIn Sales Navigator, then select the <strong>Provisioning</strong> tab.

-10)	Set the **Provisioning Mode** to **Automatic**.
+10) Set the <strong>Provisioning Mode</strong> to <strong>Automatic</strong>.

 ![LinkedIn Sales Navigator Provisioning](./media/active-directory-saas-linkedinsalesnavigator-provisioning-tutorial/linkedin_3.PNG)

-11)  Fill in the following fields under **Admin Credentials** :
+11)  Fill in the following fields under <strong>Admin Credentials</strong> :

 * In the **Tenant URL** field, enter https://api.linkedin.com.